COVID TEACHING FAQ

 Unfortunately you cannot demand classroom changes unless you have a medical accommodation that has been granted by the employer.
 However, you should document your concerns about any space/distancing issues with your Department Head or equivalent and request their input/ideas on any available options.

-Q: If a student requires clear, plastic masks as an accommodation (i.e. for lip reading), can I decline that accommodation and wear a mask that I feel more comfortable/safe in (i.e. KN95) and request/suggest alternative accommodations for the student?
+Q: If a student requires clear, plastic masks as an accommodation (i.e. for lip reading), can I decline that accommodation and wear a mask that I feel more comfortable/safer in (i.e. KN95) and request/suggest alternative accommodations for the student?

 Q: Can I host office hours on Zoom even if classes are in-person?